nottrobin/docs/src/en/tut-users.md

 juju disable-user newuser
 ```

-!!!
-Note:
+[note]
 A user can revoke write access for themselves and effectively lock
 themselves out of being able to modify a model.
+[/note]

 With access revoked, the admin can now safely remove the model: